Michel-p16/PDS-Project/docs/source/data_generation.rst

 ---

-This allows us to handle the generation of answers to the quesions diffrent, according to their respective question type.
+This allows us to handle the generation of answers to the questions different, according to their respective question type.

 Enhancing Questions with Gemini AI
 -----------------------------------
 Some questions in the questionaires are not expressed as a typical question.
-For example the first "question" ist: "Data processing consent".
+For example the first "question" is: "Data processing consent".
 Since we want to ask Gemini to answer the question from the viewpoint of a user, this may confuse the Gemini model and produce bad outputs.
 To improve clarity, we use **Google Gemini AI** to generate more refined versions of the questions.

 **Step 1: Configuring the API**